RickStrahl/BlogPosts/2019-04/Creating-a-custom-HttpInterceptor-to-handle-withCredentials/CreatingACustomHttpinterceptorToHandleWithcredentials.md

 In my use case I have a simple SPA application that relies **on server side Cookie authentication**.
 Basically the application calls a server side login screen which authenticates the user and sets a standard HTTP cookie.
 That cookie is passed down to the client and should be pushed back up to the server with each request.

 ### WithCredentials - No Cookies for You!
 This used to just work, but with added security functionality in newer browsers plus various frameworks clamping down on their security settings, XHR requests in Angular by default **do not pass cookie information with each request**.
-What this means is by default Angular doesn't pass Cookies captured on previous requests back to the server.
+What this means is by default Angular doesn't pass Cookies captured on previous requests back to the server which effectively logs out the user.

 In order for that to work the HttpClient has to set the `withCredentials` option.